mnot/I-D/h2-vpn/draft.md

 ## The STARTVPN HTTP/2 Frame Type

-The STARTVPN frame (type=0xTBD) is used to open a stream ({{RFC7540}} Section 5.1) that represents a Virtual Private Network, and is also sent to acknowledge the opening of VPN.
-STARTVPN frames can be sent on a stream in the "idle" state.
+The STARTVPN frame (type=0xTBD) is used to open a stream ({{RFC7540}} Section 5.1) that represents a Virtual Private Network.

+A STARTVPN frame can be sent on a stream in the "idle" state to request creation of a VPN with the peer; it transitions the stream to the "open" state.
+Once a stream is opened in this fashion, the recipient can send a single STARTVPN frame to acknowledge the opening, or a RST_STREAM frame to close the stream.

+STARTVPN frames MAY also contain padding.
+Padding can be added to STARTVPN frames to obscure the size of messages.
+Padding is a security feature; see {{RFC7540}}, Section 10.7.

 ~~~
  +---------------+